 The Holy Spirit: We believe the Holy Spirit is a third expression of God Himself, dwelling in the hearts of believers and leading them to follow and worship God.
 Through the Spirit's work in us, we attain new spiritual character (fruits) and are given new spiritual abilities (gifts) for the purpose of growing the church and glorifying God.

 Baptism: We believe that baptism is a symbol of God's covenant relationship with man, a mark of every true believer, and God's command for His children.
 Baptism does not save a person, but represents a person's membership in God's covenants.
+Our congregation affirms both paedobaptist and credobaptist understandings of Scripture, believing that there is adequate Biblical support for both, and that such things are secondary matters of faith, not primary tenets of the Gospel.
+Baptism may be either by affusion (pouring), or by immersion, at the discretion of the candidate and Session.

 Communion: At Blue Ridge Church, the Lord's table is open to everyone who, by his own testimony and the witness of his actions, is a disciple of Jesus Christ.
 Regardless of the faith tradition you grew up in, if you trust in Jesus as your only Savior and follow Him as Lord and Master, you are part of the family of God.

 The Church: We believe in both the Visible Church and the Invisible Church--that is, we believe that all believers, past, present and future, constitute one true Church.
 We believe this Church is made up of many congregations, and of everyone who relies on Christ alone as his means to salvation.
+This True Church will remain united to the Visible Church (that is, all those who claim the name of Christ and gather for worship), but will stand apart and be recognized by Christ at the day of His return.